AY2526S1-CS2103T-T15-2/tp/docs/DeveloperGuide.md

 **MSS**

 1. User requests to exit the App
-2. AddressBook saves all data to hard disk
+2.  iCon saves all data to hard disk
-3. AddressBook exits
+3.  iCon exits

     Use case ends.

 **Extensions**

-* 2a.
-AddressBook fails to save data to hard disk.
+* 2a. iCon fails to save data to hard disk.

-    * 2a1.
-AddressBook shows an error message.
+    * 2a1. iCon shows an error message.

       Use case resumes at step 3.